virocon-organization/viroconweb/README.md

 ## Documentation
 **Code** The code's documentation can be found [here](https://ahaselsteiner.github.io/viroconweb/).
-Currently, this is the documentation of the 'viroconcom' package, we will update it to become ViroCon's documentation.
+Currently, this is the documentation of the package viroconcom, we will update it to become ViroCon's documentation.

 **Methods** The app has a help page, which describes the implemented methods in